 Like planes, corporations manage some public transportation like buses and trains (sometimes the government does).
 Their promotions from their websites would save you a dollar too.
 You can apply for membership, discounts, or rewards if applicable.

-You must also consider traveling from one city to another by night bus or trains.
-Trains and buses in some cities have lower fares during the night.
+You must also consider traveling from one city to another by night bus or train.
+Trains and buses in some cities have lower fares at night.